 Inclusionary zoning, also called inclusionary housing, is a possible solution to the jobs-housing mismatch, which is a fancy term for the discrepancy between incomes and housing costs.
-It's equally important to say you should do away with your exclusionary zoning.
+It's equally important to say you should do away with the exclusionary zoning in your community.
 Let's explain.

 For an inclusionary zoning approach to improve housing affordability, consider whether the lot sizes for each of your residential zoning classifications can be reduced without great harm.
 Many people enjoy not having much of an expanse of lawn to care for.

-Maybe you can zone for more villas, townhomes, patio homes, and condominiums, as well as write a zoning district classification and assign a zoning district or two or three for mixed-use development.
+Maybe you can zone for more villas, townhomes, patio homes, and condominiums, as well as write a zoning district classification and assign a zoning district, or maybe two or three districts, that accommodate mixed-use development.

 We know that neighbors often resist greater housing density, but you can use visual preference surveys, tours of nearby developments, and conversations with the developer to help defuse that.

-The complete streets movement is popular, because it calms traffic, puts neighbors closer to each other, reduces future public costs of repaving, and so forth.
-But it also reduces the initial cost of development.
+The complete streets movement is popular, because it slows down traffic, puts neighbors closer to each other, reduces future public costs of repaving, and explicitly allows for pedestrian and bicycle traffic.
+But it also has the potential to reduce the initial cost of development if the overall paved area is reduced.

 Also see if you can reduce administrative delay in approval times, because delay means a builder paying more carrying charges on the land.